Toms River High School South: Athletics

 The Toms River High School South Indians compete in Division A South of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 1,024 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group IV South for football for 2018–2020.
+With 1,024 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
+The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

 The school participates in a joint ice hockey team with Toms River High School East as the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

 The field hockey team won the South Jersey Group IV state sectional championship in 1975 and 1984, and won the South Jersey Group III title in 1991.
-The 1975 team won the Group IV state championship with a 2-0 win against Westfield High School in the championship game to finish the season with a 16-0-1 record, the only game the team didn't win being a scoreless tie.
+The 1975 team won the Group IV state championship with a 2–0 win against Westfield High School in the championship game to finish the season with a 16–0–1 record, the only game the team didn't win being a scoreless tie.

 The girls spring track team won the Group IV state championship in 1976 (as co-champion with Toms River High School North).

 The football team won the NJSIAA state sectional championships in 1978 in South Jersey Group IV, in both 1983 and 1991 in South Jersey Group III and won in South Jersey Group V in 2015.
-The 1978 team defeated Cherry Hill High School East by a score of 16-6 to win the South Jersey Group IV state sectional championship.
-After Eastern Regional High School came back with a late touchdown to tie the game at 14-14 in regulation, the 1983 team won the South Jersey Group III sectional title by a score of 17-14 with an overtime field goal.
-In 2015, the team won the South Jersey Group V title with a 14-7 win against Williamstown High School in the tournament final.
+The 1978 team defeated Cherry Hill High School East by a score of 16–6 to win the South Jersey Group IV state sectional championship.
+After Eastern Regional High School came back with a late touchdown to tie the game at 14–14 in regulation, the 1983 team won the South Jersey Group III sectional title by a score of 17–14 with an overtime field goal.
+In 2015, the team won the South Jersey Group V title with a 14–7 win against Williamstown High School in the tournament final.
 Each year, students, parents, teachers, alumni and administrators gather for the annual Toms River High School North vs. Toms River High School South football game.
 The game is considered to be the biggest event of the year for students.
 The annual rivalry began in 1972.
-In the most recent matchup between the two schools, Toms River South came back after trailing by 15 points to defeat Toms River North by a score of 28-21 on October 2, 2020.
+In 2024, Toms River South lost by a score 41–0, the team's 24th loss in the previous 31 meetings of the schools, to bring the overall record to 26–26–1.